spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

 <!--NOTE-->

-If you're interested in trying out the latest `BUILD-SNAPSHOT` (aka: snapshot build from the `master` branch) of SCDF and Skipper's upstream versions, please use the following `wget` commands.
+If you are interested in trying out the latest `BUILD-SNAPSHOT` (that is, the snapshot build from the `master` branch) of SCDF and Skipper's upstream versions, you can use the following `wget` commands:

 ```bash
 wget https://repo.spring.io/%spring-maven-repo-type%/org/springframework/cloud/spring-cloud-dataflow-server/%dataflow-version%/spring-cloud-dataflow-server-%dataflow-version%.jar